Donald Campbell: Land speed record attempt

 Campbell decided not to go back to Utah for the new trials.
 He felt the Bonneville course was too short at 11 mi and the salt surface was in poor condition.
 BP offered to find another venue and eventually after a long search, Lake Eyre, in South Australia, was chosen.
 It hadn't rained there for nine years and the vast dry bed of the salt lake offered a course of up to 20 mi.
 By the summer of 1962, Bluebird CN7 was rebuilt, some nine months later than Campbell had hoped.
 It was essentially the same car, but with the addition of a large stabilising tail fin and a reinforced fibreglass cockpit cover.
 At the end of 1962, CN7 was shipped out to Australia ready for the new attempt.
 Low-speed runs had just started when the rains came.
-The course was compromised and further rain meant, that by May 1963, Lake Eyre was flooded to a depth of 3 inches, causing the attempt to be abandoned.
+The course was compromised and further rain meant, that by May 1963, Lake Eyre was flooded to a depth of 3 in, causing the attempt to be abandoned.
 Campbell was heavily criticised in the press for alleged time wasting and mismanagement of the project, despite the fact that he could hardly be held responsible for the unprecedented weather.

 To make matters worse for Campbell, American Craig Breedlove drove his pure thrust jet car "Spirit of America" to a speed of 407.45 mph at Bonneville in July 1963.
 Although the "car" did not conform to FIA (Federation Internationale de L'Automobile) regulations, that stipulated it had to be wheel-driven and have a minimum of four wheels, in the eyes of the world, Breedlove was now the fastest man on Earth.

 Campbell returned to Australia in March 1964, but the Lake Eyre course failed to fulfil the early promise it had shown in 1962 and there were further spells of rain.
 BP pulled out as his main sponsor after a dispute, but he was able to secure backing from Australian oil company Ampol.

 The track never properly dried out and Campbell was forced to make the best of the conditions.
 Finally, in July 1964, he was able to post some speeds that approached the record.
 On the 17th of that month, he took advantage of a break in the weather and made two courageous runs along the shortened and still damp track, posting a new land speed record of 403.10 mph.
 The surreal moment was captured in a number of well-known images by photographers, including Australia's Jeff Carter.

 Campbell was bitterly disappointed with the record as the vehicle had been designed for much higher speeds.
 CN7 covered the final third of the measured mile at an average of 429 mph, peaking as it left the measured distance at over 440 mph.
 He resented the fact that it had all been so difficult.
 "We've made it – we got the bastard at last", was his reaction to the success.
 Campbell's 403.1 mph represented the official land speed record.